KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

 + `sdk-info.txt`: A text file containing name-value pairs with information about the SDK.
 See the following listing example for more information.

-+ `sstate-task-sizes.txt`: A text file containing name-value pairs with information about task group sizes (e.g. do_populate_sysroot tasks have a total size).
++ `sstate-task-sizes.txt`: A text file containing name-value pairs with information about task group sizes (例如 do_populate_sysroot tasks have a total size).
 The sstate-task-sizes.txt file exists only when an extensible SDK is created.

 + `sstate-package-sizes.txt`: A text file containing name-value pairs with information for the shared-state packages and sizes in the SDK.
 The sstate-package-sizes.txt file exists only when an extensible SDK is created.